Drafting EN IEC standards for citation in the OJEU

 It has to be noted that, unlike CENELEC homegrown standards, where the start of the Formal Vote is suspended in case of ‘lack of compliance’ assessment (so that the Technical Body can modify the final draft before it is submitted to Formal Vote), this is not possible in the case of EN IEC standards.

 Therefore, the FV assessment is requested at the start of the Formal Vote (IEC FDIS) at the latest.
 When the IEC FDIS approval procedure has started, the EN IEC could not be modified anymore (except through Common Modifications).
 If modifications are required on the Annex ZA or Annex ZZ only, the CENELEC Technical Body can proceed with such modifications.
 Those new Annexes will then have to be approved by the BT before they can be made available by CENELEC.
-The Technical Body shall fill the HAS assessment report with the last column ‘Observations of the secretariat’ to indicate the feedback of the Technical Body to the HAS consultant’s comments and if these comments can still be addressed.

 The possibility to develop Common Modifications can be an appropriate interim solution, allowing the citation of the (modified EN IEC) standard, and pending a future amendment/revision at IEC level that would possibly integrate the necessary elements for compliance.

-• No feedback: Technical Committees need to assess 3 different options and decide on a way forward:
+Depending on the remaining comments and following the meeting with the HAS consultant, the TB needs to assess 3 different options and decide on a way forward:

-Option 1: the Technical Body concludes, with the support of CCMC, that the standard includes all the comments (in practice through the modification of the Annex ZA or Annex ZZ) from the HAS consultant and therefore the HAS assessment is “resolved”.
+Option 1: the Technical Body concludes, with the support of CCMC, that the standard addresses all the comments (in practice through the modification of the Annex ZA or Annex ZZ) from the HAS consultant and therefore the HAS assessment is “resolved”.
 The standard can proceed to Publication and will be offered to the EC for citation.

 Option 3: the Technical Body concludes that harmonization is not possible and takes a decision to request BT to remove the link to legislation, either temporarily or permanently.
 If BT approves the request, the standard (without Annex ZZ) will proceed to Publication and the CCMC Project Manager informs the EC about the “de-harmonization” of the standard.

-3.3 After Formal Vote and before publication
+4.3 After Formal Vote and before publication

 Considering that technical comments cannot be taken into account after the Formal Vote stage, this procedure shall only be followed for limited cases, e.g. final assessment on the new version of the Annex ZZ/ZA.

-If the PUB HAS assessment is 'lack of compliance', the Technical Committee will have to analyse the comments from the HAS consultant and agree on the way forward (i.e. considering Common Modifications or waiting for a new amendment or revision at IEC level).
+If the LCA HAS assessment is 'lack of compliance', the Technical Committee will have to analyse the comments from the HAS consultant and agree on the way forward (i.e. considering Common Modifications or waiting for a new amendment or revision at IEC level).

-3.4 Ratification and making available
+4.4 Ratification and making available

 When there are no obstacles for ratification at European level, CCMC triggers the process for making the related EN project available in CENELEC.
 The finalized EN is then submitted to the responsible Technical Body secretariat for the proofing period.
 During this period and at least by the deadline, the secretary shall respond to any questions from CCMC and confirm the Technical Body’s approval to make the EN available.